How Does it Work?

 Your donation will be pooled with that of the other members and used to make high-impact grants.
 Since 2021 we have raised almost $1 million.
 Grant recipients are collectively chosen by members and every member who has paid their donation (minimum $300 per year) will have a vote in the selection process as well as receiving other member benefits.
 Through 100 Women you can make a meaningful difference through collective giving.

 What are the different member levels and benefits?

 100 Women believe that anyone can be a philanthropist.
 That's why we don't differentiate member benefits based on amount donated.
 There are three Membership levels: $25 per month/$300 a year $50 per month/$600 a year $100 per month/$1200 a year or you can pay more if you wish.
 Our major member benefit is having the opportunity to vote on which projects you would like to receive funding.
 ‘One member, one vote’ applies to all membership levels when choosing who will receive the grants.
 More member benefits are listed on our membership page.
 Would you like to commit to your 100 Women membership for 2 years?
 Then please contact us via email.

 Yes.
 The total amount you donate is tax-deductible.
 Your taxable income is reduced by the amount you donate to 100 Women and other charities.
 You will be emailed a receipt automatically when you donate.
 Don’t forget to file it safely for tax time.

-Can men join 100 Women as a member?
+Who can join 100 Women as a member?

-Of course!
 We welcome anyone who supports the vision of 100 Women and have a diverse network of philanthropists in our community.
 We are gender-wise with our funding - not our membership.